 Lembit Peegel

-Lembit Peegel’s collection comprises approximately 600,000 negatives.
-Including digital photographs, his work amounts to around one million frames.
-Peegel continues to photograph to this day and can still be seen with his camera at major sports events.
+Lembit Peegel's collection contains approximately 600,000 negatives, and with digital photos included, his work totals around a million frames.
+He continues to photograph to this day and can still be seen with his camera at major sports events.